cyclus/cyclus.github.com/source/basics/get_and_build.rst

 Installation
 ------------

-You can install cyclus on your computer like a regular program if you type
+You can fully install cyclus on your computer by typing

 ::

     make install

-You'll likely need to be a root user to do this, perhaps by trying ```sudo make install``.
+You'll likely need to be a root user to do this, perhaps by trying ``sudo make install``.
 To install cyclus in a specific location, you'll need to use the CMake prefix variable on the command line.
 To direct the cyclus installation to your foo directory, you would invoke the installation command thusly